-- (a) It is better in content coverage than the essay questions. - (b) It is easy to mark when compared with essay questions. - (c) Students can easily perform very well in an objective question. - (d) It does not take longer time to finish. - (e) Uniform marking or scoring is possible.
+- (a) It covers many content areas than the essay questions. - (b) It is easy to mark when compared with essay questions. - (c) Students can easily perform very well in an objective question. - (d) It does not take longer time to finish. - (e) Uniform marking or scoring is possible.